aaronjazhiel/api-pipeline/README.md

 # Pipeline - Publish API

-This pipeline manages the stages to publish an API defined  by the process of API Governance.
+This pipeline manages the stages defined by the process of API Governance to publish an API.
 ## Stages
 ### Consumer Driven Contract